 ABOUT MICHAEL PINES

-Michael Pines is the founder of the Law Offices of Michael Pines, APC, a car accident law firm located in San Diego, California.
+Michael Pines is the founder of the Pines Salomon Injury Lawyers, APC., a car accident law firm located in San Diego, California.
 For over 20 years, the firm has established itself as the area’s most trusted personal injury law group.
 For a FREE consultation with Mike, call now, 24/7: 1-858-551-2090.
 It won’t cost you a penny to hire us and we only collect when we win your case.
 Call now.